North America Coaches

 Jeff Spadafora, Denver, CO

-Jeff Spadafora is the Director of Global Coaching Services and Product Development for The Halftime Institute.
+Jeff Spadafora is the Executive Vice President, Life Purpose Programs for The Halftime Institute.
 He spent 20 years as a leadership and executive development consultant for Fortune 1000 companies.

 In 2005, Jeff was inspired by Bob Buford’s book Halftime and began his journey of discovering God’s true purpose for his second half.
 As he worked with his Halftime coach, it became clear that his calling is to help other people discover their calling.